ajdavis/proporti.onl/README.md

 [Twitter analytics](https://analytics.twitter.com) estimates the gender ratio of your followers, but it doesn't tell you about those you follow--your Twitter "friends"--and it doesn't let you analyze other people's friends and followers.
-Neither does it notice gender-nonbinary users who declare their pronouns as "they".
+Neither does it notice gender-nonbinary users.

 In June 2016 I've deployed it temporarily for public use at [proporti.onl](https://www.proporti.onl).